 Conclusions: Our results suggest that individuals with VCFS display abnormal WM connectivity in a widespread cerebro-anatomical network, involving tracts from/to all cerebral lobes and the cerebellum.
 Future studies could focus on the WM developmental trajectory in VCFS, the association of WM alterations with psychiatric disorders, and the effects of candidate 22q11.2 genes on WM anomalies.

 Radoeva, Petya D.; Coman, Ioana L.; Antshel, Kevin M.; Fremont, Wanda; McCarthy, Christopher; Kotkar, Ashwini; Wang, Dongliang; Shprintzen, Robert J.; and Kates, Wendy R., "Atlas-Based White Matter Analysis in Individuals With Velo-Cardio-Facial Syndrome (22q11.2 Deletion Syndrome) and Unaffected Siblings" (2012).
-Speech-Language Pathology Faculty Publications.
+Communication Disorders Faculty Publications.
 85.

 Behavioral and Brain Functions